oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 # Install and configure Traefik
 ## Install the Traefik operator with a Helm chart
 The Traefik Helm chart is located in the official Helm project `charts` directory at https://github.com/helm/charts/tree/master/stable/traefik.
-The chart is in the default repository for Helm at https://kubernetes-charts.storage.googleapis.com/ and is installed by default.
+The chart is in the default repository for Helm.

 To install the Traefik operator in the `traefik` namespace with default settings:
 ```